The Umbrella Policy - What does it do?

 It’s common for a driver, vehicle owner, homeowner, or boat operator/owner to be held responsible for someone else’s injuries, property damage, lost wage and/or expenses.
 An at-fault driver also can be held liable for personal injury (which is distinct from bodily injury), including psychological injury such as “pain and suffering.”

-What does umbrella coverage do?
+What does an umbrella policy cover?

 The umbrella is a shield to protect an individual from having to tap into savings or sell assets to pay a judgment or claim.
 The umbrella policy keeps the hands of the claimant from the personal, family and business assets of the negligent person.